rednafi/brisk-bash/README.md

     ```

 * This program,
-    - Takes in an integer as argument
+    - Takes in an integer as an argument
-    - Prints all the numbers upto that number, starting from 0
+    - Prints all the numbers up to that number, starting from 0

     ```bash
     #!/bin/bash